• Skip to main content

 Frustration-Free

 Fabric glue really saves on frustrating time spent trying to sew and iron-on patches, but the glues themselves are also incredibly easy to use.
 Most just require a thin amount of glue to be spread on the back of the patch and then the patch is applied and pressed down onto the fabric.
-Other instructions are included with the packaging, but fabric glue is easy to use.
-Some bond very quickly, but almost all can be used within a day of gluing.

 Best Fabric Glue for Patches